 - Android Versus Everyone Else

 The most popular Android phones are the line of devices by HTC and Motorola.
 The main thing to look for if you want a highly customizable device is a popular device that has been around for several months.
-That way, you have a large group of users, and the developers have had time to build numerous offerings for you to install.
+That way, you have many users, and the developers have had time to build numerous offerings for you to install.
 Brand new devices are usually a challenge for the developers, as manufacturers and providers have not yet realized the benefit of offering full access to users.
 People buy these devices for hundreds of dollars or multi-year contracts, and as the owners of the phones, they are entitled to have some say as to what the device looks like, reacts like, and what version of Android they want on their device.
 It has become a game of intellectual tug-of-war that is entertaining and important.